 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 River Cane - Arundinaria

-Grass is a very generic term for many different types of plants.
+The grass is a very generic term for many different types of plants.
 There are over four hundred different types of cane.
 Canes, such as river cane comes from bamboo which comes from the generalized grass family.
-This type of cane can be found all over the world, In the United States though it is usually found more on the east coast into a little of the central section of the United States.
+This type of rod can be found all over the world, In the United States though it is usually found more on the east coast into a little of the central section of the United States.
 River cane grows in a tree-like form anywhere from one and a half feet up to twenty-six feet tall.
-Canes do not produce many seeds and when the plant does typically the whole colony will die after the seeds have dispersed.
+Canes do not produce many seeds and when the plant does the whole colony typically will die after the seeds have dispersed.

-Cane has always been an important part of society, especially in the early English colonies that settled in America.
-Cane, especially river cane was used by the Native Americans for just about everything from their houses to weapons, and even jewelry and medicine, plus much more.
+Cane has always been an essential part of society, especially in the early English colonies that settled in America.
+The Native Americans used Cane, especially river cane for just about everything from their houses to weapons, and even jewelry and medicine, plus much more.
 This plan not only was a valuable resource in those aspects, but it also made for ideal land to attract wild game and was used to food livestock year-round.
-Cane production and use for trade significantly decreased due to land being cleared, farmers, and fires.
-At one-point cane was even used as a fuel, and some parts can be consumed by people.
+Cane production and use for trade significantly decreased due to the area being cleared, farmers, and fires.
+At one-point cane was even used as a fuel, and people can consume some parts.

 To this day Native Americans still use river cane to weave baskets, make jewelry, to eat, and many other uses.
-When river cane is properly dried and stored it can last several years and still be used.
+When the river cane is properly dried and stored, it can last several years and still be used.
 However, use caution if attempting to gather seeds as there is an extremely toxic fungus that also loves cans seeds and will fertilize the seeds as well.
-If a river cane plant is infected, then there will be pink or purple colored splotches or growths visible about the same size as a seed or can be up to several times larger.
+If a river cane plant is infected, then there will be pink or purple colored splotches or growths visible about the same size as a seed or can be up to several times more massive.